 This course provides practical application of bonds and construction and layout of brick panels.
 Building common bonds, return corners, block corners, and block wall stack bonds is emphasized.
-On completion, students should be able to describe and demonstrate appropriate bonds
+On completion, students should be able to describe and demonstrate appropriate bonds and lay out and construct brick panels and dry bond masonry projects in preparation for construction.
+Nondegree creditable.

 MAS 161.
-CONCRETE BLOCK MASONRY LAB (0·6·3) PREREQUISITE: MAS 111.
+CONCRETE BLOCK MASONRY LAB (0.6-3) PREREQUISITE: MAS 111.